 The red, white and black flag is flying atop Dudley Castle, at the heart of the gardens, and staff are teaching non locals a few useful words such as Owamya and Tara Fer Now during Keeper For a Day experiences, while Safari Shop merchandise includes Black Country Anthem CDs, flags and badges.
 DZG Head of Media and Communications, Jill Hitchman said:?”For many centuries the castle and gardens have been integral threads running through the rich tapestry that is our local heritage.

-“Since the zoo opened in 1937 most local folk have a prized snap of Dudley Zoological Gardens in their photo albums, and many started their careers or met their partners on site.
+“Since the zoo opened in 1937 most local folk have a prized snap of Dudley Zoo and Castle in their photo albums, and many started their careers or met their partners on site.